-Currently, there are about 700,000 Windows 10 applications in the Windows Store, at the time of the writing (June 15, 2017).
-And the sad part is that amongst those 700,000 applications, you might not find some very important ones.
-For example, most important Google apps, like Gmail, YouTube, or Google Music are still missing.
-This fact tells us that, besides the relatively high number of apps, the Windows Store still struggles with big developer names.
+At the time of this writing, there are about 800,000 Windows 10 applications in the Windows Store.
+The unfortunate part is that among those 800,000 applications you’ll find a lot of curious omissions.
+For example, most important Google apps, like Gmail, YouTube, or Google Music, are still missing.
+This tells us that, despite the Store’s relatively high number of apps, Microsoft still struggles with courting big developer names.

 We will be counting just how many applications are in the Windows Store as much as we will can and will keep you updated on this.
 We all want the Windows Store to thrive, right?

 Number of Windows Store apps throughout history

 Microsoft’s problem with the UWP apps is more than noticeable.
 Even though the company constantly develops new strategies for improving the state of apps in the Windows Store, it somehow always fails to hit the jackpot.
 We already have innovations like cross-platform compatibility and Windows 10 Desktop Bridge.
 Some would say these features are quite attractive for developers.
 However, the situation has remained same.

 Truth be told, the Windows Store has never been the fastest growing platform.
 Both Google Play and the Apple App Store have reached milestones faster than Microsoft’s store.

 Right now in 2017, Apple’s and Google’s platforms are three times bigger than the Windows Store.
 According to the latest reports, there are 2,800,000 apps in the Google Play Store and 2,300,000 in the Apple App Store.
 The Windows Store comes in third with just 669,000.

 We’ll keep track of how things evolve, so be sure to check our website as we will update you with news and numbers about the current state of Windows 10 applications.
 For now, you can check all the updates of this article to see the evolution of Windows apps in the Store.